-- 1) The official 2020 US Census data for Orange County represents numerous cities not within the direct jurisdiction of OCSD.
-Many of these cities have large, diverse populations.
-They include but are not limited to Anaheim, Santa Ana, Huntington Beach, Westminster, Garden Grove, and Irvine. - Many of the above jurisdictions directly border OCSD lands and the populations of these locations potentially traverse many of these cities daily for work, entertainment, shopping, dining, and/or various other activities. - 3) The Orange County area contains numerous freeways, tolls roads, waterways, and the John Wayne Airport, all of which provide access to and from the County for both local and long-distance visitors.
+- 1) US Census data for Orange County represents numerous cities not within the direct jurisdiction of OCSD.
+Many of these cities have large and diverse populations.
+They include but are not limited to Anaheim, Santa Ana, Huntington Beach, Westminster, Garden Grove, and Irvine. - 2) Many of the above cities directly border OCSD jurisdiction and the populations of these locations potentially travel through these cities daily for work, entertainment, shopping, dining, and/or various other activities. - 3) The County of Orange contains numerous freeways, tolls roads, waterways, and the John Wayne Airport, all of which provide access to and from the County for both local and long-distance visitors.

-The breakdown of those stopped are all as perceived by OCSD deputies and are as follows: 45.8% White, 33.6% Hispanic/Latino, 6.4% Asian, 6.1% Native American, 5.6% Middle Eastern or South Asian, 4.3% Black/African America, and 1% Pacific Islander.
+The breakdown of those stopped are all "as perceived" by OCSD deputies and are as follows: 47.8% White, 35.0% Hispanic/Latino, 6.5% Asian, 2.4% Native American, 6.3% Middle Eastern or South Asian, 4.3% Black/African American, and 1.1% Pacific Islander.